clinton-hall/nzbToMedia/README.md

 Provides an efficient way to handle postprocessing for [CouchPotatoServer](https://couchpota.to/ "CouchPotatoServer") when using one of the popular NZB download clients like [SABnzbd](http://sabnzbd.org/) and [NZBGet](http://nzbget.sourceforge.net/ "NZBGet") on low performance systems like a NAS.
-This script is based on sabToSickBeard (written by Nic Wolfe and supplied with SickBeard), with the support for NZBGet being added by [thorli](https://github.com/thorli)"thorli").
+This script is based on sabToSickBeard (written by Nic Wolfe and supplied with SickBeard), with the support for NZBGet being added by [thorli](https://github.com/thorli "thorli").

 Introduction
 ------------
-Originally this was modifed from teh SickBeard version to allow for "on-demand" renaming and not have My QNAP TS-412 NAS constantly scanning the downlaod directory.
+Originally this was modifed from the SickBeard version to allow for "on-demand" renaming and not have My QNAP TS-412 NAS constantly scanning the downlaod directory.
 Later, a few failed downloads prompted me to incorporate "failed download" handling.
 Failed downlaod handling is now provided for sabnzbd, by CouchPotatoServer; however on arm processors (e.g. small NAS systems) this can be un-reliable.